Quotes on Tolerance

 Thomas a Kempis

 Find something you like?
-Get a new quote every day!
+Get a new inspiring quote every day!

 Get the free Daily Quote by email: